sodafoundation/architecture-analysis/specs/capri/Passwor_Encryption_Design.md

 ### Other deployer impact

-When multi-cloud, dorado, cinder, kubernetes docking the OpenSDS, user needs to change the value of enable_encrypted and pwd_encrypter in the configuration file to decide whether to encrypt the password and choose which encryption tool to use or keep the default values.
+When multi-cloud, dorado, cinder, kubernetes, keystone docking the OpenSDS, user needs to change the value of enable_encrypted and pwd_encrypter in the configuration file to decide whether to encrypt the password and choose which encryption tool to use or keep the default values.

 ### Developer impact